EMPLOYMENT AGREEMENT

 Any bonus or incentive payment is entirely discretionary, does not form part of the Employee's ordinary time earnings for superannuation purposes unless required by law, and does not create a right to future payments.
 The Employer's decision regarding bonus amounts and eligibility is final, subject to any applicable modern award or enterprise agreement.

 (a) Notice by Employer — Without Cause (FWA s.
 117): The Employer shall provide not less than 4 weeks' written notice (or payment in lieu) upon termination without cause, provided this is never less than the NES minimum under FWA s.
 117 for the Employee's length of service.
-Employees aged 45 or over with at least two years of service are entitled to one additional week's notice under FWA s.
+Employees aged 45 or over with at least two years' service are entitled to one additional week's notice under FWA s.
 117(3).

 (b) Termination for Serious Misconduct: The Employer may summarily dismiss the Employee (without notice or pay in lieu) for serious misconduct within the meaning of the Fair Work Regulations 2009 reg.
 1.07, including wilful disobedience, fraud, serious breach of health and safety obligations, or conduct that causes serious and imminent risk to the Employer or a third party.

 (c) Resignation by Employee: The Employee shall provide 4 weeks' written notice of resignation.
-The Employer may accept a shorter notice period or direct the Employee to not work during all or part of the notice period, subject to payment obligations.
+The Employer may accept a shorter notice period or direct the Employee not to work during all or part of the notice period, subject to payment obligations.

 (d) Return of Property: Upon termination for any reason, the Employee shall immediately return all Employer property, devices, access credentials, confidential documents, and materials.
 The final pay shall include all accrued but untaken annual leave entitlements as required by FWA s.
 90.